 "We recognize that each individual workgroup member has unique needs, preferences, learning styles, and accessibility needs.
-We are open and receptive to any requests that you have that will help you to participate in this workgroup to your fullest capacity.
-To request communication services (interpreters, written information in other languages, or other services) or any other accommodations, please call 360-902-3355 or 711

-(Telephone Relay Service), or email Access@equity.wa.gov.
+We are open and receptive to any requests that workgroup members have that will help them to participate in this workgroup to their fullest capacity.
+To request communication services (interpreters, written information in other languages, or other services) or any other accommodations, please call 360-902-3355 or 711 16 (Telephone Relay Service), or email Access@equity.wa.gov.
 We encourage participants to make requests at least 14 days in advance of the meeting to allow time to make the proper arrangements."